Shahdee-Zaman/Gemini-TPD_Limiter/README.md

 # Gemini-TPD_Limiter
 A python based TPD (Token Per Day) limiter created using Redis.
-It is useful for managing rate limits, ensuring you stay within your tier's limit and avoind incurring extra charges.
+It is useful for managing rate limits, ensuring you stay within your tier's limit and avoid incurring extra charges.

 ## Features
 - Redis for fast and accurate rate tracking